GetDKAN/dkan/docs_assets/pages/guide_dataset.md

 1. Log in to the site.
 2. Navigate to Admin > DKAN > Datasets.
 3. Click the "+ Add new dataset" button.
-4. Use the _Download URL_ field to enter a url to your file or upload a local file.
+4. Use the Distribution _Download URL_ field to enter a url to your file or upload a local file.
-5. Fill in the form and click "submit".
+5. Fill in the form with as much descriptive information as you can to make it discoverable.
+6. Click "submit".
+7. Run cron to start the import.

 ## Demo site content
 Running cron will import the csv files to the datstore.